wttech/gradle-aem-plugin/README.md

 * `Export-Package` will grab value from `aem.bundle.javaPackage`.

 This values population behavior could be optionally disabled by config parameter `aem.bundle.attributesConvention = false`.
-Regardless if this behavior is enabled or diable, all of values are overiddable e.g:
+Regardless if this behavior is enabled or disabled, all of values are overiddable e.g:

 ```kotlin
 aem {